 - Automatic Tracking: Eliminates the guesswork and administrative burden of manual timers, perfect for accurately logging study sessions and breaks without conscious effort.

 - AI-Powered Chat: Get instant, specific answers about your time usage.
-A student could ask, "What were my top distractions during my scheduled study block?" to pinpoint what needs to be blocked next time.
+Ask "What were my top distractions during my study block?" to pinpoint exactly what to block next time.

-- Integrated Focus Tools: Combines a website blocker, Pomodoro timer, and scheduled focus sessions into one app.
-This unified approach means you can identify distractions and immediately act on them without switching between different utilities.
+- Integrated Focus Tools: A website blocker, Pomodoro timer, and scheduled focus sessions all in one app.
+Identify distractions and immediately act on them without switching tools.

-- Privacy-First Design: All activity data remains on your Mac by default, ensuring your study habits and browsing history stay completely private.
+- Privacy-First Design: All activity data stays on your Mac by default.
+Your study habits and browsing history remain completely private — no data leaves your device.

 Practical Considerations

-Chronoid offers a full-featured 14-day free trial, after which a paid purchase is required.
-It is exclusively available for macOS (version 12+ on both Intel and Apple Silicon), so students using Windows or seeking mobile tracking will need a different solution.
-Its strength is in individual productivity analysis; features for team-based projects are not its primary focus.
-For a deeper look into its capabilities, you can explore more about time tracking on Mac here.
+Chronoid offers a full-featured 30-day free trial, after which a paid license is required.
+It is exclusively available for macOS (version 12+ on both Intel and Apple Silicon), so students on Windows or looking for mobile tracking will need a different solution.
+For a deeper look into its capabilities, explore more about time tracking on Mac.

 Key Details & Tips